 He has appeared on much admired series such as Baltimore’s Second Presbyterian Chamber Series and repeat appearances on Norfolk’s Master Artist Series, Heifetz’ Celebrity Artist Series and Eastman School of Music’s Virtuosi Faculty Showcase Series.
 He has performed in the Juilliard ChamberFest and Bowdoin International Music Festival’s Virtuoso Performers Series.
 In December 2009 Mr. Stokes performed the Dvorak Cello Concerto with the Gettysburg Chamber Orchestra under the direction of Dr. Norman Nunamaker.
 In March 2010 he was winner of the Young Artist Competition at Coeur D’Alene and performed the Dvorak Cello Concerto with the Coeur D’Alene Symphony Orchestra.

 Mr. Stokes is the recipient of The Manhattan School of Music Scholarship, Juilliard’s M. & E. Cohen, Irene Diamond and Stonzek Memorial Scholarships, Eastman School of Music’s Howard Hanson Scholarship and, during his study at Baltimore School for the Arts, Mr. Stokes received the Joan G. and Joseph Klein, Jr. Prize for the Most Promising Performing Artist.

-Upcoming performances include US and European tours with Symphoniacs, a Lincoln Center residency with Arts Fusion Initiative and a performance of Elgar Concerto and Philip Lasser’s Vocalise with Gettysburg Chamber Orchestra.
+Upcoming performances include US and European tours with Symphoniacs, Mohammed Fairouz’s Pierrot at Joe’s Pub and a performance of Elgar Concerto and Philip Lasser’s Vocalise with Gettysburg Chamber Orchestra.